December 2014 – January 2015

 All the tour guides at the museum are survivors of this tragedy and earn a living by reliving these horrific events for dozens of visitors everyday.
 Their wounds are reopened time and again as they go over pictures of families and friends on the walls — an incredible sacrifice made in the hope that history will never repeat itself.
 Entrance fees are by donation, and I encourage you to give generously in order to preserve this vital piece of the past.

 ST. GEORGE’S CATHEDRAL

-The exhibits had their intended effect and we left the Red Terror Museum with knots in the pits of our stomachs.
-If my feelings were a cocktail, it would have been two parts anger and one part despair, rimmed with a mix of shock and heartbreak.
-The 50-minute walk to St. George’s Cathedral helped clear these thoughts, but an underlying feeling of upset lingered with me for the rest of the day.
+The exhibits had their intended effect and we left the Red Terror Museum with knots in our stomachs.
+The 50-minute walk to St. George’s Cathedral helped clear them, but underlying feelings of sadness lingered with me for the rest of the day.

 St. George’s Cathedral is a bit out of the way for tourists, but worth dropping by for its proximity to Menelik II Square.
 It was completed in 1911, commissioned by Emperor Menelik in honour of his defeat of the Italian occupation in Adwa in 1896.
 Its outer walls are covered in beautiful paintings and mosaics, and religious merchants draped in traditional white Orthodox clothing sat by its gates selling ecclesiastic souvenirs — wooden crosses, stones, necklaces and Bibles.
 I learned that the cathedral is a popular detour for many commuting Ethiopians, who stop by, kiss its walls and pray on their way home from work if they didn’t have time to attend service that day.
 Having already paid enough entrance fees for the afternoon however, Ian and I decided to skip a tour of the church interior and people-watch in the square instead.